-Berlin-based emmy and Green City Energy are expanding their fleet of shared electric scooters in Munich after their crowdfunding campaign is yielding results.
-Backers enabled the partners to buy another 100 retro mopeds and they want more.
+Berlin-based Emmy and Green City Energy are expanding their fleet of shared electric scooters in Munich after their crowdfunding campaign is yielding results.
+Backers enabled the partners to buy another 100 electric mopeds in retro-look and they want more.

 A first milestone has now been reached as backers collected enough money for the partners to buy an additional 100 electric scooters.

-The campaign is however ongoing and with a 250 euro bid, anyone can invest in the ride-share concept.
-Emmy partner Green City Energy estimates that a funding goal of 1.5 million euros from the crowd will allow them to provide a density of 6 electric scooters per square kilometre in the center of Bavaria’s capital.
+The campaign is currently ongoing and with a 250 euro bid, anyone can invest in the ride-share concept.
+Emmy partner Green City Energy estimates that a funding goal of 1.5 million euros from the crowd will allow them to provide a density of 6 electric scooters per square kilometre in the centre of Bavaria’s capital.

-The electric scooter sharing emmy is available in Berlin as well and the emmy flock in the capital now counts a 1,000 electric scooters reportedly.
+The electric scooter sharing Emmy is available in Berlin as well and the Emmy flock in the capital now counts 1,000 electric moped scooters.

 – ADVERTISEMENT –